-Notes: Eloise Butler first introduced Aniseroot to the Garden in 1911 when she brought in plants sourced from the Fort Snelling Area (Minneapolis).
+Notes: Aniseroot is indigenous to the Wildflower Garden.
+Eloise Butler catalogued it on May 25, 1907.
+She also noted in 1911 that she brought in plants sourced from the Fort Snelling Area (Minneapolis).
 Aniseroot is found in North America from the Rocky Mountains eastward with the exception of LA, FL and the Canadian maritime provinces.
 In Minnesota it can be found in counties throughout the state with most exceptions being in the SW quadrant and a few scattered counties in north-central parts.

 Varieties: Three varieties have been noted in references, but most authorities now consider them to be regional variations not in need of separate classification.
 Those varieties are var. imbarbata, var. villicaulis, and var. brachycoma.
 The differences seem to be the amount of hair on the stems.
 Minnesota authorities do not recognize the varieties.

 There are 3 other members of the Osmorhiza genus recognized as native and present in Minnesota: O. berteroi, Chilean sweet cicely; O. claytonii, Bland sweet cicely; and O. depauperata, blunt-fruited sweet cicely.
 The first is endangered, the second is common, and the last is of special concern.